Drunk Driving Statistics in the U.S.

 Fortunately, enforcing the minimum drinking age laws in different states has reduced the number of cases and saved approximately 30,000 lives.

-Age bracket % of alcohol-impaired drivers involved in fatal crashes
+Age range % of drunk drivers involved in fatal crashes

 16 – 20 15%